Contrast-Security-OSS/cassandra-migration/README.md

 * DEBUG: '-X'
 * WARNING: '-q'

-## Options
+## VM Options
-Options can be set via either API or VM option.
+Options can be set either programmatically with API or via VM options.

+Migration
+* cassandra.migration.scripts.locations: Locations of the migration scripts in CSV format.
+Scripts are scanned in the specified folder recursively.
+* cassandra.migration.scripts.encoding: The encoding of CQL scripts (default=UTF-8)
+* cassandra.migration.version.target: The target version.
+Migrations with a higher version number will be ignored. (default=latest)

 Cluster
 * cassandra.migration.cluster.contactpoints: Comma separated values of node IP addresses (default=localhost)